noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

-  declare soemProp: Poop; // declare only enforces type-check, doesnt emit any runtime js code public normalProp: string; // visible outside the class, the default protected onlyViaDerivedClasses: string; // visile within the class, derived classes must also specify if overloading it
+  declare soemProp: Poop; // declare only enforces type-check, doesnt emit any runtime js code public normalProp: string; // visible outside the class, the default protected onlyViaDerivedClasses: string; // visile within the class, derived classes must also specify if overloading it private softPrivate: bool; // visible to the class that defines it, or publicy if accessed via instance['privateThing'] private #hardPrivate: bool; // using JS native private fields makes this a truly private field
+  // ^ using mechanisms that offer hard runtime privacy, such as closures, WeakMaps, or private fields could affet performance static classProp: bool; // accessible via Class.classProp
+  // ^ can also have any of the other visiblity modfiiers, e.g. priate static poop: bool;
+  // ^ static properties cant be use any names from the Funtion prototype, e.g. name, length, call as static prop names are invalid static {
+    // static blocks hav etheir own scope, with full access to the class; good place for writing static initialization code try {
+      // some code
+    } catch {}
+  }

   // single constructor
   constructor() {